-Sanitation is one of the maximum crucial environmental and sustainable demanding situations for growing nations and societies.
-Many literatures related to sustaining sanitation services in global regions were reviewed in this research and a set of conclusions were reached.
+Sanitation is one of the most crucial environmental and sustainable demanding situations for growing nations and societies.
+Many studies related to sustaining sanitation services in global regions were reviewed in this research, and a set of conclusions were reached.

-- Most of the studies used modern survey methods such as geographic information systems (GIS) and remote sensing. - Countries with limited water resources that need more investments in managing water resources and sanitation services. - Water supply, sanitary sewage and solid waste represent the basic sanitation variables that have a direct impact on the quality of life standards for residents, and therefore are of interest to society, politicians and general managers - A number of indicators that play a dominant role in sanitation services can be classified into three main categories, and each category includes a number of indicators. - The main categories are water resources, land surface, demography, population and sanitation.
-Water resource factors include springs, groundwater wells, precipitation, and water reservoir.
+- Most of the studies used modern survey methods such as geographic information systems (GIS) and remote sensing. - Countries with limited water resources need more investments in managing water resources and sanitation services. - Water supply, sanitary sewage and solid waste represent the basic sanitation variables that have a direct impact on the quality-of-life standards for residents, and therefore are of interest to society, politicians, and general managers - Several indicators that play a dominant role in sanitation services can be classified into three main categories, and each category includes several indicators. - The main categories are water resources, land surface, demography, population, and sanitation.
+Water resource factors include springs, groundwater wells, precipitation, and water reservoirs.